 8. Indian Rosewood (Dalbergia sissoo)

 Common names include Bombay blackwood, sheesham, sissoo, Indian rosewood, and sisso.
 For centuries, slender sheesham twigs have been used as a chew stick and also as a tongue cleaner in various parts of India, Africa, the Middle East and Pakistan.
-Most of rural India still uses twigs of sheesham, meswak or
+Most of rural India still uses twigs of sheesham, meswak or neem for brushing teeth, although conventional toothbrushes are gaining popularity.

 9. Licorice (Glycyrrhiza glabra)